Medes Islands: History

 In the 15th century the Equestrian Order of the Holy Sepulchre of Jerusalem built a fortress on Meda Gran.
 They eventually left and pirate attacks in the 16th century damaged the fortress.
 The fortress became a prison during the 18th century and at the time of the Napoleonic Wars was again fortified.

 On 29 August 1811 General Joaquín Ibáñez Cuevas y de Valonga, Baron de Eroles, at the behest of Luis Roberto de Lacy and with the assistance of HMS Cambrian, a Colonel Green, and British troops, landed, captured, and destroyed the fort the French had built on Meda Gran.
 Green then ordered the fort abandoned.
 Several weeks later, on 11 September, de Lacy landed on the island.
 He rebuilt, garrisoned and fortified the fort, and symbolically renamed the islands the Isles of the Restoration.
 The last military garrison left in 1890.

 The Medes Islands seen from the Montgrí Massif.
 This image has annotations with names and heights of the islands, click here.

 Ecology

 The Catalan Autonomous Government declared the islands a protected area in 1983.
 They are now becoming an important marine reserve in the Western Mediterranean.

 Despite the ravages caused by industrial pollution and mass-tourism in the Mediterranean coast of the Iberian Peninsula, there is still a significant amount of marine biodiversity in the waters off the islands, such as large submarine meadows of Posidonia oceanica, and underwater caves where groupers breed.

+Diving

+The Medes Islands are a popular scuba-diving destination in the western Mediterranean.
+The archipelago is the submerged continuation of the Montgrí massif, producing a karst topography of tunnels, caverns, vertical walls and boulder slopes; well-known dive sites include the tunnel through the island at La Vaca, the cave system at Dofí, and the gorgonian walls of Pedra de Déu.

+Diving has been regulated since the islands were first protected in 1983, later reinforced by marine-reserve status and incorporation in 2010 into the Parc Natural del Montgrí, les Illes Medes i el Baix Ter.
+Every dive requires a permit arranged through an authorised dive centre, a daily diver quota is enforced, and a conservation briefing is mandatory before guided dives.

+Decades of protection have made encounters with large dusky groupers (Epinephelus marginatus) a signature of diving at the islands; other commonly seen species include Mediterranean moray, common octopus and, seasonally, common eagle ray and ocean sunfish.